Adarsh-Nj/DS-experiments/README.md

-# DS--experiments
+# DS-experiments

-This repo consists of .python notebooks for below experiments.
+This repo consists of .ipython notebooks for below experiments.

 1. Linear regression
 2. Logistic regression